-Issue No. 11 of Le Simplegadi
+Issue No. 17 of Le Simplegadi

-Only contributions that conform to the guidelines and arrive before the deadline (31st May 2013) will go through the refereeing process.
-Authors must submit an abstract in the language of the article and in English.
+Only contributions that are in line with the guidelines and which arrive before the deadline (May 31st 2017) will go through the peer review process.
+Authors must submit an abstract in the language of the article and in English (max.
+200 words).

 To facilitate the reviewing process, submit articles in RTF format to: firstname.lastname@example.org

 All submissions should be accompanied by a cover message including postal and e-mail addresses, telephone and fax numbers, and a brief biographical statement (max.
 100 words).